 The right partner can not only keep the job moving, they can present opportunities you didn’t even know about.
 Enter NYSERDA, the New York State Energy Research and Development Authority.
 They promote energy efficiency and the use of renewable energy sources across the state.
 Don’t worry, this isn’t a fad group that just cropped up and may be out of money by the time you get around to opening their web page.
 NYSERDA has been governed by a 13-member board providing objective information and analysis, technical expertise and support across the buildings industry since 1975.
 They have a long list of programs and services for customers and vendors.
 OTI was recently certified for their Real Time Energy Management (RTEM) Program, so we can bring up to 30% in project discounts by using this program.

 2.)
 Consider the cloud

-Many building owners may have a nagging feeling that their building systems are outdated or not performing like they could be if they were utilizing more advanced technology.
-But those same building owners are likely not willing or able to authorize the gutting of an entire system based on a hunch.
+Plenty of building owners think their systems are outdated.
+Those same building owners are likely not authorizing the gutting of an entire system based on a hunch.
 So contractors and integrators would be wise to start small.
 Focus on one system or desired outcome and prioritize.
-Once you get beyond the basics of repairing and replacing parts that are clearly malfunctioning, cloud-based monitoring can open valuable windows into the operation of the system.
-These systems – which typically offer real-time views and various analytics – can show you what devices are causing problems, so you can more easily make the case for work to be done.
+Once you get beyond the basics – repairing and replacing parts that are clearly malfunctioning – cloud monitoring can open valuable windows.
+These systems typically offer real-time views and various analytics and show which devices cause problems.

 *Skyline photo by Matheu Slotero on Flickr